AsmaaBazighe/Catch-the-cat/README.md

 ```

 ## Author:
-This project was carried out by [BAZIGHE Asmaa].
+This project was carried out by [Asmaa Bazighe](https://github.com/AsmaaBazighe).

 ## Licence:
 This project is licensed under [MIT License].